ddttom/doc2web/docs/user-manual.md

 - Title, description, and keywords
 - Creation and modification dates
 - Document statistics (pages, words, characters)
-- Author is always set to "doc2web" (regardless of original document author)
+- Author metadata is configurable (preserves original author by default, can be overridden)

 ### Enhanced Metadata